wp-plugins/gallery-shortcode-style-to-head/readme.txt

 === Gallery Shortcode Style to Head ===
 Contributors: achmafooma, sivel
-Tags: gallery, shortcode, style, css, xhtml, head Requires at least: 2.6
+Tags: gallery, shortcode, style, css, xhtml, head, validation Requires at least: 2.6
 Tested up to: 2.9
-Stable tag: 1.1
+Stable tag: 1.2

 Moves the gallery shortcode styles to the head so it doesn't break XHTML validation